LMThomaz/LMThomaz/README.md

 ## I'm a Developer!!

-- 🌱 I’m currently learning everything and more 🤣
+- 🌱 I’m currently learning more about React, C# (Razor) and web accessibility
-- 👯 I’m looking to perfect my skills
-- 🥅 2020 Goals: Complete bachelor for "Sistemas de Informação"
+- 🥅 2021 Goals: Complete certification in "JavaScript"
-- ⚡ Fun fact: I love to run and play games
+- ⚡ Fun fact: I love to run, play games and read books

 ### Spotify Playing 🎧